We Ignore The USDOJ's Largest National Increase In Violent Crime-Why?

 Identifying Offenders

 Research reports suggest that crime victims often misidentify their offenders on a variety of variables.
-Witnesses often focus on weapons, not the identity of the perpetrator; cross-racial eyewitness identifications are known to be incredibly suspect.
+Witnesses often focus on weapons, not the identity of the perpetrator; cross-racial eyewitness identifications are known to be suspect.
 This is validated by the “other” or “unknown” designations in a chart from the Bureau of Justice Statistics below.

 As a former police officer, victims can and do misidentify the race or ethnic backgrounds of offenders.